 The presidency of Donald Trump affected border life in several ways, especially in communities like Tijuana and San Diego where daily flow between nations is essential for the economy, culture, and social and family relationships.
 It should be noted that many of the toughest measures were related to the COVID pandemic that affected most of his presidency.
 However, some of the most outstanding examples are:

 1. The Remain in Mexico program.
 This program forced asylum applicants to remain in Mexican border cities while their cases were being verified in the United States.
-This made the number of immigrants increase in cities like Tijuana impacted local services and resources.
+This made the number of immigrants increase in cities like Tijuana impacting local services and resources.

 2. Border crossings became stricter.
 Longer waiting times and a higher level of security impacted tourism on both sides of the border.
-However, it should be mentioned that crossings were also affected by COVID protective measures.
+Though it should be mentioned that crossings were also affected by COVID protective measures.

 3. Construction and expansion of the border wall.
 One of Trump's main policies was the expansion of the border wall.
 This transformed the physical and symbolic landscape of the region, affecting perceptions regarding the border.